Performance of linear solvers in tensor-train format on current multicore architectures: Numerical algorithms

 We denote the errors of all truncation operations in one Arnoldi iteration with $\Delta w^{(0)}$ (line~5), $\Delta w^{(j)}$ (line~8) and $\Delta w^{(i+1)}$.
 Then, we obtain for the error:

 For orthogonal basis vectors $v_k$ of the Krylov subspace, the error of the Arnoldi iteration is bounded by:

+Of course, due to the truncations, one easily looses the orthogonality of the basis vectors $v_k$, see discussion in \autoref{subsubsec:SIMGS} below.
 Suitable tolerances $\delta_i$ require the condition number $c=\kappa(H_m)$ that we estimate using the parameter $c\approx\kappa(A)$ as suggested in \cite{Simoncini2003}.
-So we obtain the following bound for the difference between the true an inexact residual vectors (see equation~(5.8) in \cite{Simoncini2003}):
+So we obtain the following bound for the difference between the true residual vector $r_*$ and the inexact residual vector $\tilde r_*$ (see equation~(5.8) in \cite{Simoncini2003}):

 The factor $0.5$ ensures that the true residual norm is smaller than the desired tolerance: